Baby-led Weaning Or Purees: Which Feeding Approach Is Better?

 Purees

 Purees is a traditional weaning method that most parents know and have try to feed their children many times.
-When the babies reach the age of weaning, the parents will start feeding the baby with weaning flour mixed with other minced foods such as vegetables, fish, meat, etc. And when the baby turns teething age, the parents will let their babies eat porridge and other soft side foods.
+When the babies reach the age of weaning, the parents will start feeding the baby with weaning flour mixed with other minced foods such as vegetables, fish, meat, cinnamon, etc. And when the baby turns teething age, the parents will let their babies eat porridge and other soft side foods.
 Nowadays, many parents think that traditional weaning methods are no longer suitable with modern trends, but many children are still fed this way.

 Baby-led Weaning